Bladeavis/Emotion-based-Chatbot/README.md

 In this research endeavor, we conducted a comparative study of sentiment analysis models to identify the one that aligns best with our chatbot application's requirements.
 Our primary focus was on model accuracy and reliability.

 ### Key Findings
 - BERT exhibited the highest accuracy, achieving an 83% accuracy rate.
+It is best suited for our application.
 - Categorization of words alone is insufficient for sentiment analysis, as words in a sentence affect each other.
 - Complex and lengthy sentences tend to lower the model's accuracy.
 - Out of 41 sentences analyzed, 15 were interpreted differently by Naive Bayes and BERT, with BERT producing more accurate results in most cases.